Yes, nonprofits can use giving lists instead of traditional donation forms, and in many cases, they perform significantly better.

 Expert Recommendations (MyRegistry.com Best Practices)

-1. Lead With a Gift List
+1. Lead With a Giving List

 Start with: